tatmanblue/rust-aries-agent/docs/ORDER_OF_WORK.md

 edited: 2020.10.01

 ## Work to be done
-1. default wallet handler independent of indy
+1. default wallet handler independent of indy.
+Handler in place, specifics need to be finished
 2. implement logging
-3. run aries agent in docker
+3. webhook (like acapy) keep in mind future use might use something other than RESTFUL
-4. webhook (like acapy) keep in mind future use might use something other than RESTFUL
+4. run aries agent in docker
 5. [connection protocol](https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol)
 6. [send problem report](https://github.com/hyperledger/aries-rfcs/tree/master/features/0035-report-problem)
 7. auto response to connection protocols, configurable